 These protein pancakes are the ideal replacement for a sugary snack because they are natural maple syrup flavoured with exceptionally low sugar content, just 2.6g per serve (2 large pancakes).
 With Macro’s like this, you can eat them on their own or top with sugar-free syrup, fruit or make a ‘protein’ sauce using a little water with one of International Protein’s amazing products.
 Protein: 20.1g

 One of Christine’s favourite protein powder recipes is to add protein powder to a low-fat yoghurt to change the texture of the yoghurt, thickening it, allowing the body to feel as if it’s more full and satisfied.
 You kill the sugar cravings without the calories.
 Look for low fat, no added sugar yoghurt in your supermarket, many yoghurts are loaded with sugars and are marketed as healthy.
 The YoPro and FIT Greek yoghurts are both very low in sugar.
+If that’s too challenging, high protein yoghurts are now available from International Protein.

-If you’re craving carbs along with a sugar-hit, then adding a scoop of International Proteins, WPI Chocolate to a cup of oats, stir it in, and you’ll have a delicious dessert in under 30 seconds.
+If you’re craving carbs along with a sugar-hit, then adding a scoop of International Proteins, Amino charged WPI Chocolate to a cup of oats, stir it in, and you’ll have a delicious dessert in under 30 seconds.

 BEWARE OF HIGH DENSITY FOODS